 Date and times arithmetic is notoriously difficult,

-because of Daylight Saving Time (DST), timezones, leap years and other semantics that only a few programmers on this planet actually understand.
+because of Daylight Saving Time (DST), timezones, leap years and other intricacies.

-Timefold empowers you to directly use their APIs (such as LocalDate
+Timefold allows you to directly use any 3th-party API (such as LocalDate

 ) in your constraints.